 What do I need to know before going to a Patient Service Center to have a lab test performed?

 - If your doctor does not collect your lab test specimen in his/her office, you may be asked to visit a CompuNet Patient Service Center.

 - Please be sure to follow any fasting instructions your healthcare provider has given to you.

 - Remember to bring your insurance ID card as insurance cards are required at each visit.

-- If you are not covered by insurance, Medicare, or Medicaid, we accept checks, money orders, Mastercard, Visa, American Express, or Discover.
+- If you are not covered by insurance, Medicare, or Medicaid, we accept checks, Mastercard, Visa, American Express, or Discover.
 (The first $200 of your lab fee must be paid at the time of service)